Bulldozer justice: Course of events

-Uttarakhand

-On 16 April, riots took place in Uttarakhand's Bhagwanpur region.
-In the following days, bulldozers were seen in proximity to properties of the riot accused.

 Uttar Pradesh

 Usage against criminals

 Yogi Adityanath started his first term as the Chief Minister of Uttar Pradesh in March 2017.
 His first announcement was that his government would clean up the law and order situation in the state among other connected issues.
 An anti-mafia task force was set up and political messaging included statements such as "Leave UP or go to jail".
 It was in September 2017 when Yogi first warned that he would bulldoze properties of those involved in crime, "My government will bulldoze houses of anyone even thinking of perpetuating crime against women and weaker sections of the society", adding that it would take some more time to reel in other criminal elements.
 Uttar Pradesh police had already started taking action against criminals (Note: musclemen, strongmen, crime bosses, bahubalis, history-sheeters) with a number of them dying in police encounters.

 By the end of 2020, properties had been demolished.
 (Note: With others being seized, confiscated, sealed.)
 In July 2020, history-sheeter and crime boss Vikas Dubey's house was demolished along with four vehicles.
 A few days eight policemen had been killed in an attempted arrest in which Dubey was the main accused.
 Vikas Dubey would go on to die in an encounter after the police vehicle carrying him met with an accident.
 In August 2020, Mukhtar Ansari, a criminal turned politician, connected properties were razed.
 A government spokesperson explained that the property had been constructed on the property of migrants in Pakistan.
 Ansari's sons property was razed.
 This involved 250 policemen and 20 bulldozers.
 Part of a hotel he owned was demolished following a decision taken by an administrative board including the district magistrate.
 In September 2020, properties connected to Atique Ahmed were demolished.
 This includes Mohamed Zaid's two-story house built in 2015 over 600 square yards.
 6 bulldozers took 5 hours.
 The reason given for demolishing the building was that the blueprints of the building were not cleared by local authorities before construction.
 A number of other structures, illegal constructions, or belonging to known gangsters were also raised.
 This number increased by the end of 2021.
 In February 2021, Yogi stated that 67000 acre of land had been freed from mafia control.
 Yogi said that the illegal properties that are being seized and bulldozed will be replaced by new houses for the Dalits and the poor, playgrounds and other social needs, and warned the mafia of harassing the poor, farmers and traders.
 Public response within Uttar Pradesh in relation to the use of the bulldozer has been mixed.
 The Yogi government has also warned about the misuse of bulldozers.